Site123456/deepweber/README.md

 |                  | Modular documentation                  | ⬜      |

-✅ Implemented   ⬜ Planned ⏳ Made but not published on current version
+✅ Implemented   ⬜ Planned ⏳ Made but not published on current version The current version is condenced from +1000 lines to just ~500 lines with better performance and verifies as you go no need for verify.py and can be lunched by directly: `python main.py`
 Next version will be published automatically after 7 days the time to test it and regulate some issues with sensetive data.

 Features in Progress: